Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Introduction

+\begin{theorem} Let $\K$ be a weighted $d-$complex with $\beta_{d-1}(\K) = 0$.
+Let $\mathcal{D}$ be the point-set of death times in the persistence diagram of the $\Hg_{d-1}(\K)$ with the canonical filtration\footnote{Again, this terminology will be explained in Section \ref{sec:PersistentHomology} and is required only for non-injective weight functions.} induced by the weights.
+Similarly, let $\mathcal{B}$ be the point-set of birth times in the persistence diagram of $\Hg_{d}(\K).$ Then, we have that

-where $w(S) = \sum_{\sigma \in S} w(\sigma)$ for a subset $S$ of simplices.
-For $d = 1$ (assuming $\K^0 \subset w^{-1}(0)$), the above relation can be derived from Kruskal's algorithm and, for $d \geq 2$, this relation was derived recently in \cite[Theorem 1.1]{hiraoka2015minimum} using different techniques.
+where $M$ is a $d-$minimal spanning acycle of $\K$ and $\F^{d}$ are the $d-$simplices of $\K$. \end{theorem} \gt{This result reveals a stronger connection between persistence diagrams and minimal spanning acycles than what is known in literature}.
+If $\K$ is a weighted $d-$complex with $\beta_{d-1}(\K) = \beta_{d-2}(\K) = 0$ then, as a corollary of the above theorem, we obtain the following relation \gt{ } For $d = 1$ (assuming $\K^0 \subset w^{-1}(0)$), the above relation is well known and, for $d \geq 2$, this relation was derived recently in \cite[Theorem 1.1]{hiraoka2015minimum} using different techniques.
 This latter paper and, in particular, their derivation of \eqref{eqn:lifetime_Hiraoka} served as our stimulus to investigate minimal spanning acycles.
-Apart from the striking simplicity of the result connecting minimal spanning acycles to persistence diagram, we believe the relation can be useful in studying either of them using the other.
-Since much of the complication in understanding persistent homology arises from the complex pairing of birth and death times, the above result is useful in understanding death or birth times individually and in certain cases, this shall yield useful information (e.g. lifetime sum) even without knowledge of the pairings.
+Apart from its striking simplicity, we believe Theorem \ref{thm:death_MSA} can be useful in studying either of them using the other.
+In fact, this result is frequently used in this paper.
+Much of the complexity in understanding persistent homology arises from the pairing of birth and death times.
+The above result is useful in understanding death or birth times individually and, in certain cases, this shall yield useful information (e.g., lifetime sum) even without the knowledge of the pairings.
+The proof of the above theorem and some of its consequences can be found in Section \ref{sec:MSA_persistence}.

-As a trivial corollary to Theorem \ref{thm:DeathPoissonProcessConvergence}, we can deduce point process convergence of extremal weights of a minimal spanning acycle on uniformly weighted $d$-complexes.
-To the best of our knowledge, such a result (though not surprising) is not known even for complete graphs with i.i.d. uniform $[0,1]$-weights, which might be considered as a mean-field model for random metric spaces.
-Again for random geometric graphs, such a point process convergence result for extremal edge weights of the minimal spanning tree has been proven in \cite{Penrose97,Hsing05}.
-These results were important in understanding connectivity of random geometric graphs.
-However, here the scenario has been reversed.
-We have gone from results on connectivity (i.e., $\Hg_k(\cdot)$ persistence diagrams) to those for minimal spanning acycles. \\